Electrameccanica Vehicles Corp. (SOLO) – Don’t Believe the Hype: Check The Facts

 Sponsored

-The stock witnessed a -13.22% gain in the last 1 month and extending the period to 3 months gives it a -41.58%, and is 14.19% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 11.96% over the week and 9.63% over the month.
+The stock witnessed a -6.75% gain in the last 1 month and extending the period to 3 months gives it a -40.84%, and is -3.09% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.12% over the week and 9.48% over the month.

 Electrameccanica Vehicles Corp.
 (SOLO) Analyst Forecasts

 Analyst recommendations provided by FactSet shows that the consensus forecast for Electrameccanica Vehicles Corp.
-(SOLO) is a “Hold”.
-1 analysts offering their recommendations for the stock have an average rating of 3.00, where 1 rate it as a Hold and 0 think it is a “Overweight”.
-0 of the analysts rate the stock as a “Buy”.
+(SOLO) is a “Overweight”.
+3 analysts offering their recommendations for the stock have an average rating of 3.00, where 2 rate it as a Hold and 0 think it is a “Overweight”.
+1 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

 Electrameccanica Vehicles Corp. is expected to release its quarterly report on 08/10/2023.The EPS is expected to grow by 65.80% this year